|

 – Carol Bracey

 Verna was a graduate of Flushing High School, Flushing, New York and Hunter College, NYC, Class of 1939.
 She later attended National Bible Institute and New York University.
 She served in the Coast Guard as a SPAR in World War II.
-On August 27, 1948 she received a Master of Arts from the University of Richmond, Virginia.
+On 27 August 1948 she received a Master of Arts from the University of Richmond.

 |